graph-gophers/dataloader/README.md

  * The first context passed to Load is the object that will be passed
  * to the batch function.
  */
-thunk := loader.Load(context.TODO(), dataloader.KeyOf("key1")) // KeyOf is a convenience method that make wraps any comparable type to implement `Key` interface result, err := thunk() if err != nil {
+thunk := loader.Load(context.TODO(), dataloader.KeyOf("key1")) // KeyOf is a convenience method that wraps any comparable type to implement `Key` interface result, err := thunk() if err != nil {
   // handle data error